Highland Capital Management LLC Sells 1,107 Shares of Alibaba Group Holding Limited (NYSE:BABA)

-Highland Capital Management LLC lessened its position in Alibaba Group Holding Limited (NYSE:BABA) by 3.0% during the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 35,382 shares of the specialty retailer’s stock after selling 1,107 shares during the period.
-Highland Capital Management LLC’s holdings in Alibaba Group were worth $5,239,000 as of its most recent SEC filing.
+Highland Capital Management LLC decreased its holdings in shares of Alibaba Group Holding Limited (NYSE:BABA) by 3.0% during the third quarter, according to its most recent filing with the SEC.
+The firm owned 35,382 shares of the specialty retailer’s stock after selling 1,107 shares during the period.
+Highland Capital Management LLC’s holdings in Alibaba Group were worth $5,239,000 at the end of the most recent reporting period.

-A number of other institutional investors also recently modified their holdings of BABA.
-Camden National Bank lifted its position in Alibaba Group by 56.8% during the fourth quarter.
-Camden National Bank now owns 27,238 shares of the specialty retailer’s stock valued at $6,339,000 after purchasing an additional 9,866 shares during the period.
-Procyon Private Wealth Partners LLC bought a new position in Alibaba Group during the second quarter valued at approximately $243,000.
-Marino Stram & Associates LLC lifted its position in Alibaba Group by 150.1% during the second quarter.
-Marino Stram & Associates LLC now owns 3,106 shares of the specialty retailer’s stock valued at $704,000 after purchasing an additional 1,864 shares during the period.
-GWM Advisors LLC lifted its position in Alibaba Group by 23.3% during the second quarter.
-GWM Advisors LLC now owns 29,614 shares of the specialty retailer’s stock valued at $6,716,000 after purchasing an additional 5,603 shares during the period.
-Finally, Calamos Wealth Management LLC raised its position in Alibaba Group by 2.9% in the second quarter.
-Calamos Wealth Management LLC now owns 9,526 shares of the specialty retailer’s stock worth $2,160,000 after acquiring an additional 269 shares during the period.
-Institutional investors own 23.71% of the company’s stock.
+A number of other hedge funds and other institutional investors have also bought and sold shares of the business.
+Morgan Stanley increased its position in Alibaba Group by 19.6% during the 2nd quarter.
+Morgan Stanley now owns 17,323,393 shares of the specialty retailer’s stock valued at $3,928,602,000 after purchasing an additional 2,838,191 shares during the period.
+Primecap Management Co.
+CA grew its position in shares of Alibaba Group by 3.4% in the 2nd quarter.
+Primecap Management Co.
+CA now owns 15,635,272 shares of the specialty retailer’s stock worth $3,545,767,000 after buying an additional 518,556 shares during the last quarter.
+Fisher Asset Management LLC grew its position in shares of Alibaba Group by 1.6% in the 2nd quarter.
+Fisher Asset Management LLC now owns 14,129,399 shares of the specialty retailer’s stock worth $3,204,265,000 after buying an additional 227,867 shares during the last quarter.
+Bank of America Corp DE grew its position in shares of Alibaba Group by 2.8% in the 2nd quarter.
+Bank of America Corp DE now owns 8,968,669 shares of the specialty retailer’s stock worth $2,033,915,000 after buying an additional 243,994 shares during the last quarter.
+Finally, BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp grew its position in shares of Alibaba Group by 716.0% in the 2nd quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 6,588,588 shares of the specialty retailer’s stock worth $186,678,000 after buying an additional 5,781,188 shares during the last quarter.
+23.71% of the stock is currently owned by institutional investors and hedge funds.

-A number of brokerages have recently issued reports on BABA.
-Benchmark reduced their price objective on shares of Alibaba Group from $270.00 to $245.00 and set a “buy” rating for the company in a research note on Friday, November 19th.
-Needham & Company LLC lowered their price objective on shares of Alibaba Group from $330.00 to $230.00 and set a “buy” rating for the company in a research report on Tuesday, November 23rd.
-KeyCorp lowered their price objective on shares of Alibaba Group from $250.00 to $200.00 and set an “overweight” rating for the company in a research report on Friday, October 1st.
-Robert W. Baird lowered their price objective on shares of Alibaba Group from $260.00 to $180.00 and set an “outperform” rating for the company in a research report on Friday, November 19th.
-Finally, Zacks Investment Research lowered shares of Alibaba Group from a “hold” rating to a “strong sell” rating and set a $140.00 price objective for the company. in a research report on Wednesday, November 24th.
-Three research analysts have rated the stock with a sell rating, three have given a hold rating and twenty-seven have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, Alibaba Group has a consensus rating of “Buy” and a consensus target price of $236.44.
+A number of research analysts have recently issued reports on BABA shares.
+Mizuho cut their price objective on shares of Alibaba Group from $245.00 to $215.00 and set a “buy” rating on the stock in a research report on Friday, November 19th.
+Raymond James downgraded shares of Alibaba Group from a “strong-buy” rating to an “outperform” rating and cut their price objective for the stock from $300.00 to $240.00 in a research report on Friday, October 1st.
+Benchmark cut their price objective on shares of Alibaba Group from $270.00 to $245.00 and set a “buy” rating on the stock in a research report on Friday, November 19th.
+Erste Group downgraded shares of Alibaba Group from a “hold” rating to a “sell” rating in a research report on Friday, August 20th.
+Finally, The Goldman Sachs Group downgraded shares of Alibaba Group from a “conviction-buy” rating to a “buy” rating in a research report on Sunday, November 28th.
+Three analysts have rated the stock with a sell rating, three have issued a hold rating and twenty-seven have given a buy rating to the company.
+Based on data from MarketBeat.com, Alibaba Group has an average rating of “Buy” and an average target price of $236.44.

 Alibaba Group Holding Ltd. engages in providing online and mobile marketplaces in retail and wholesale trade.
 It operates through the following business segments: Core Commerce; Cloud Computing; Digital Media & Entertainment; and Innovation Initiatives and Others.
 The Core Commerce segment comprises of platforms operating in retail and wholesale.